100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Introduction

 \section{Introduction}

 Pulsar B0531+21, aka Crab, is one of the first discovered pulsars \citep{1968Sci...162.1481S}.
 It is also one of the most interesting and longest studied pulsars capturing the imagination of the general public due to the magnificent Crab Nebula.
 It is a truly fascinating object and one of the ``living proofs'' that supernova (SN) explosions can lead to formation of a neutron star as the Crab pulsar and the surrounding nebula were formed in the core-collapse SN 1054 observed by medieval astronomers.
-As such, the Crab pulsar is considered to be a young pulsar with a period $P \approx 33.7$\,ms. It is located at the distance of approximately 1.9\,kpc \citep{2023ApJ...952..161L} and moving with a velocity of about 120\,km\,s$^{-1}$ \citep{2008ApJ...677.1201K}.
-The average profile of the Crab pulsar changes significantly as a function of frequency, and exhibits the main pulse (MP) with a precursor, and an interpulse (IP) at about 145\degree offset (about 13\,ms) from the MP.
+As such, the Crab pulsar is considered to be a young pulsar with a period $P \approx 33.7$\,ms. It is located at the distance of approximately 1.9\,kpc \citep{2023ApJ...952..161L} and moving with a velocity of about 120\,km\,s$^{-1}$ \citep{2008ApJ...677.1201K,2023ApJ...952..161L}.